ovac/guardrails/resources/docs/ideas-and-examples.md

   ->build();
 ```

-Each example can be plugged into model `humanApprovalFlow()` or computed in your controller/interceptor at runtime.
+Each example can be plugged into model `actorApprovalFlow()` or computed in your controller/interceptor at runtime.